Christof-python-programming/Media-Player-with-Python-and-tkinter/README.md

 ![Döner](https://user-images.githubusercontent.com/85356627/120882737-f68ddf00-c5d9-11eb-9b28-64b17b779aa6.PNG)

-# What librarys do you need for this file:
+# What library’s do you need for this file:
   Python3

   On windows: